remoteintech/remote-jobs/company-profiles/dgraph.md

 ## Company blurb

 At DGraph, we have built a scalable, distributed, low latency, high throughput Graph Database.
-We have a distributed team which has the liberty to work from any place convenient to them.
-We have an honest and transparent culture.
-You can have a look at our salaries, equities and perks in our [Open Culture Doc](https://docs.google.com/spreadsheets/d/1LTYPzXO7kCHaacYs_sTYyeX9MoYNH1nsI6Arw1N-HL8/edit?usp=sharing).
+We have an open and transparent culture with a distributed team that has the flexibility to work from a location that is convenient.
+Have a look at our salary, equity structure and benefits/perks in our [Open Culture Doc](https://docs.google.com/spreadsheets/d/1LTYPzXO7kCHaacYs_sTYyeX9MoYNH1nsI6Arw1N-HL8/edit?usp=sharing).

 ## Company size